Mobile Republic at CultureTECH

 The classic touring caravan is a symbol of the traditional British summer holiday, but these caravans are not what they seem.
 Beneath their innocent exteriors the five caravans have been radically remodelled and re-imagined by artists, architects and activists.

-Drawn together in a wagon circle gathered around a central ‘big-top’ designed by Bureau A, Mobile Republic features an artist’s studio, performance space and an indoor/outdoor cinema screening London Fieldworks’ End of the Road and other short films.
+Drawn together in a wagon circle gathered around a central ‘big-top’ designed by Bureau A, Mobile Republic featured an artist’s studio, performance space and an indoor/outdoor cinema screening London Fieldworks’ End of the Road and other short films.

 Mobile Republic is commissioned by AND and funded by Arts Council England, London 2012 Festival and Legacy Trust UK.